Blogs / Kubernetes

 • 7 min 49 sec read

 While these companies thrive on agile methodologies, many organizations still grapple with traditional software delivery approaches.
 Characterized by manual processes, lengthy timelines, and siloed development environments, these approaches struggle to keep up with the modern-day, fast-moving ecosystem.
 Additionally, due to their manual nature, these approaches also carry the risk of human errors.
-In the face of all this, it is evident that companies need to adopt agile methodologies and automate their software delivery.
+In the face of all these, it is evident that companies need to adopt agile methodologies and automate their software delivery.

 To overcome these challenges and embrace agility, businesses must turn to Continuous Integration and Continuous Deployment (CI/CD).
 A DevOps practice, CI/CD eliminates most of the manual human intervention by automating processes, such as building, testing, and deployment, while fostering greater collaboration between development, testing, and operations teams.